 Jamilah was acutely aware of her own appearance.
 Strands of hair had slipped out of her ponytail and projected in odd directions like broken bicycle spokes.
 Her clothes smelled of sweat, her cheek was slightly swollen and she had blood stains on her pants.
 She must look like a refugee from a war zone.

 “Hey kiddo,” Sahar said.
 “Busy day today, huh?
 I heard about the thing with your bike.”

 Kiddo?
 Jamilah felt a furious desire to grab Sahar’s gleaming hair with one hand and smack her across the cheek with the other, but instead she forced a smile.
 “Yeah,” she said.
-“It was wild.
+“It was something else.
 But I actually came up here for another reason.”
 She turned to Kadija.
 “You look familiar.”

 “I work at Janey-Bass,” Kadija said.
 “We use Hammerhead for deliveries.
 I’ve seen you come in for pickups.”

 “Oh, right!
 What do you do there?”